collocations.org

 unnecessary

-VERB + ALARM
+VERB + alarm

 cause, create, provoke

-Many people have expressed alarm at the plans. | His face registered no alarm at all when I told him the news.
+Many people have expressed alarm at the plans.

-in ~
+in alarm

 He shouted out in alarm.

-To her parents'' alarm, she announced that she intended to travel the world.
+To her parents' alarm, she announced that she intended to travel the world.

-with ~
+with alarm

 The news has been greeted with alarm.